The city of Odesa itself is very young, founded only in 1794, but the area itself has a much older history.

 In 1812 a plague from the Middle East struck more than 4,000 people, about one-fifth of the population.
 The dead were buried on a hill called "Chumka".
 On November 22, 1812, all 32,000 residents of Odesa were forcibly imprisoned in their homes.
 On 7 January 1813, no more cases were reported from Odesa and the town was reopened after 66 days, but no one was allowed to leave the city.
 The epidemic killed 2,656 people in 1812; only 24 people died in 1813.

 In 1819 the port of Odesa was pronounced a free port (Porto-Frano) in 1819, a port that allowed the selling and storing of imported goods with no customs duties.
 The intention was to overcome scarcity in the domestic market, by attracting foreign investment capital.
 A portion of the funds went to the city for development.

 The city and the port were ringed with a legal "customs border", anybody who trespassed across this line was imposed a customs duty.
 During the first period, the border included the city and the suburbs, but this border was shrunk two more times.
 Today's street Staroportofrankovskaya (Старопортофранковская - today's border between old Odesa and the newer Odesa).
 The name means "old free port", it was the third customs border for the free port.

 This free port made Odesa the number one port in wheat trade and import in all of Europe in the first half of the 19th century.
-But an unintended consequence of the law was it encouraged many illegal imports of cheap foreign goods, which moved illegally through Odesa into interior regions of the country.
+However, an unintended consequence of the law was it encouraged many illegal imports of cheap foreign goods, which moved illegally through Odesa into interior regions of the country.
 Smuggling was and still is to some extent, an Odesa cottage industry.